willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - Portability
 - Object-oriented nature
 - Static language

+The main difference between static typed languages vs dynamic typed languages is variables and the way that each handles them.
+With static languages, all variables and their types are already known at run time as the programmer, me, will have already declared them.
+This is advantageous as it means a lot of more trivial hard to detect bugs are caught early on.

+On the other hand, dynamicly typed languages do not know the types assosciated with run time values/variables/fields e.t.c.
+Allowing programmers to skip the process of thinking about the type of each variable used.
+Although a lot of dynamicly typed languages also allow you to provide type information if required, for example to take care of a bug.
+Dynamic languages are mainly used as scripting languages due to their usefulness in developing solutions quickly and the much smaller nature of scripts compared to bigger projects.
+(Lynn, 2021)

 Due to these, it is easier to find errors, understand the code, and write it.
 C#'s main advantage is that it is an object-oriented language; this makes the code
 - highly efficient